IATA-Cargo/ONE-Record/working_draft/API/docs/authn-transport-layer.md

 TLS is an essential component of internet security, as it helps to protect sensitive information such as passwords, credit card numbers, and personal data from interception and theft by hackers and other malicious actors.

-==TODO: Add sentence about the workflow, i.e. server presents certificate to the client.==
+==TODO: Describe the workflow, i.e. server presents certificate to the client.==

 Without Transport Layer Security, a third party could intercept and read sensitive information such as API credentials and private data as it is transmitted.
 However, relying solely on TLS encryption, does not ensure security.